Wilson-Daniel/Student-Virtual-Lab/README.md

   git clone https://https://github.com/Wilson-Daniel/Student-Virtual-Lab
 ```

 * Modify the code and resources as needed.

 - Build and run the app using an Android emulator or a physical device.

 - Test the app thoroughly and fix any bugs or issues.

 ## Contribution

-This app was created by `Updesh Pratap Singh`,`Alok Kushwaha` & `Wilson Daniel` for a IT DAY Hackathon.
+This app was created by `Updesh Pratap Singh`,`Alok Kushwaha` & `Wilson Daniel` for IT DAY Hackathon.

-Contributions are always welcome!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.

-`Commit and push your changes to the repository`.

 ## License